rbundock/rbundock.github.io/_blog/how-to-improve-recruitment-with-business-intelligence.md

 ---
 layout: post
-title:  ""How to improve recruitment with business intelligence""
+title:  "How to improve recruitment with business intelligence"
 ---

 ## Predict changes